Phi Delta Theta Has Postponed the 83rd General Convention in Pittsburgh to June 2021 Due to COVID-19

 - Enacting laws for the regulation of the Fraternity, since only the General Convention may amend the Ritual, Constitution, and General Statutes of the Fraternity.

-The 2020 Convention is located in the heart of the Downtown Pittsburgh Cultural District.
-The Steel City is booming and will offer plenty of entertainment and events that will allow brothers to reconnect with old acquaintances while connecting for the first time with other “Brothers in the Bond.”
-Registration will open through MyPhiDeltaTheta on Saturday, February 1, 2020.
+The 2021 Convention is located in the heart of the Downtown Pittsburgh Cultural District.
+The Steel City is booming and will offer plenty of entertainment and events that will allow brothers to reconnect with old acquaintances while connecting for the first time with other brothers in the bond.
+Registration is open through MyPhiDeltaTheta.

 One of the more important decisions a chapter makes is the selection of its delegate to the General Convention, because all formal action taken at the General Convention is the result of democratic voting, and it is typical for chapter delegates to constitute 65 to 75 percent of the total vote.
 Those with voting privileges at the Convention include: